Media Asset Management and Enterprise Content Management: What’s the Difference?

 Consistent brand image

-Centralized DAM systems result in brand and messaging uniformity.
+Centralized DAM solutions result in brand and messaging uniformity.
 By placing your assets in the same place, you ensure universal access of the same branded and preapproved visual and textual elements.

 DAM enables you to provide your teams with branded templates and standard elements for quotes, brochures, company videos, and web content.

-DAM systems ensure speedy recovery by automatically saving files along with version histories.
+DAM solutions ensure speedy recovery by automatically saving files along with version histories.
 You can also integrate your DAM system with another storage or big-data setup for archival and analysis.

 Key Differences Between DAM and ECM